IBM Model M#

 Sick-68#

-A hand-wired experimental keyboard with a 3D printed case.
+A collaboration with Deuce, this is a hand-wired experimental keyboard with a 3D printed case.
 I wanted to try:

 Economically speaking, this keyboard makes no sense.
 It’s cheaper to buy something similar off the shelf, either pre-made or self-assembled components.
 But as an experimental keyboard I learned a lot: